jacderida/devbox/README.md

 After this, restart the VM and run `xrandr` again.

+## Corporate Mode

+At work I can be involved in projects for large organisations who make use of proxies and custom self-signed SSL certificates.
+It can be especially complicated if the enterprise is running a proxy that requires Windows authentication (which most do).
+I'm calling this 'Corporate Mode'.
+To get `devbox` up and running in Corporate Mode, follow these steps:

+* For authenticating with a Windows proxy, get an installation of CNTLM (its standard location is on sourceforge, which is often blocked - in that case get a copy of it and host it somewhere you can get access from within the network).
+You need to install this on your host OS; builds are available for both Windows and Linux.
+After you install this and have it running, the CNTLM proxy is available to the host at `http://localhost:3128`.
+If you want to use something other than `3128`, change the CNTLM configuration.
+* With CNTLM running, set the `VAGRANT_HTTP_PROXY`, `VAGRANT_HTTPS_PROXY` and `NO_PROXY` environment variables in the host shell to `http://10.0.2.2:3128`.
+The IP address used there is the standard address Vagrant assigns to the host.
+This enables the guest VM to contact CNTLM running on the host.
+* In the Vagrant install on the host, put any corporate self-signed SSL certificates in Vagrant's certificate database.
+On Windows, this is located at `C:\HashiCorp\vagrant\embedded\cacert.pem` and on a Linux system it's located at `/opt/vagrant/embedded/cacert.pem`.
+Just place it at the end of the file after the last one.
+It should be in Base-64 encoded X.509 format.
+If you need to obtain a copy of it, it can often be exported from Internet Explorer.
+(In 'Internet Options' it's under the 'Content' tab.)
+* Install the `vagrant-proxyconf` plugin on the host using `vagrant plugin install vagrant-proxyconf` (if you get SSL errors you need to install the corporate SSL certificate in Vagrant's database).
+* Drop the exported certificate in the same directory as the Vagrantfile and rename it to corp.crt.
+* Run the `make X-corporate` targets, where X is the distro you're interested in, e.g. `make debian-gui-up-corporate`.

+Some Corporate Mode things worth being aware of:

+* Git is built from source using an OpenSSL library rather than the standard GNUTLS library.
+For some reason, in some corporate environments, certain versions of Git have trouble cloning HTTPS based repositories.
+Replacing the GNUTLS library seems to solve the problem.
+This unfortunately adds an additional 10 minutes onto the build time.
+* A file is located at `~/.proxy` that sets the standard proxy variables, and this is sourced in the `.zshrc` and `.bashrc`, so internet access should be available from terminal sessions.
+* For Emacs, the proxy details need to be added to the `~/.emacs` file.
+See [here](https://stackoverflow.com/questions/1595418/emacs-behind-http-proxy).

 ## Provision a Bare Metal Environment

 Before the playbook can be applied, the user who will be applying it must have passwordless sudo access, and Ansible must also be setup.